-You are not able to register your copy of Parallels Desktop and get a message saying to check your Internet connection.
-Even though your Internet is working fine, registration is still not working.
+There is no possibility to register a copy of Parallels Desktop, Parallels Access or Parallels Toolbox, a message say to check your Internet connection.
+Even though the Internet is working fine, registration is still not working.

 In order to resolve the issue follow the steps below: